TITLE Registration and Records Assistant WP

 Experience: Four years of office clerical experience is required.
 Specialized training or education beyond high school which includes knowledge of general office procedures and the skills required for the position may be substituted for two of the four years of required work experience.
 Two or more years of experience within a college or university records/registration office are preferred.

-Skills: A keyboarding rate of 50 words per minute is required.
-Working knowledge of computers is required including keyboarding ability and a functional knowledge of word processing, spreadsheets, and data entry or database management.
+Skills: Keyboarding ability is required.
+A working knowledge of computers and a functional knowledge of word processing, spreadsheets, data entry, and database management is required.
 Strong written and verbal communication skills, the ability to operate electronic, photocopier or other standard office machines, maintain complex filing systems and records, and make arithmetic calculations and reconcile records are required.
 Supervisory skills and the ability to train and review the work of others are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Knowledge or working experience with an integrated student information system is preferred.

 1. Ensures delivery of efficient and effective registration, change of schedule, and withdrawal services to students by performing all registration functions, reviewing prerequisite requirements, checking repeats, verifying assessment of course fees, lab fees, and additional student fees, and processing class cancellations and prerequisite drops.

-2. Provides registration services and support to all campuses, including China and Springfield, by processing registrations, drops, withdrawals, assisting with on-site extended registrations, and communicating information and policies to extended campus students with an emphasis on problem resolution.
+2. Provides registration services and support to all campuses, including China, by processing registrations, drops, withdrawals, assisting with on-site extended registrations, and communicating information and policies to extended campus students with an emphasis on problem resolution.

 3. Assists in the daily operation of the Registration & Records Office by contributing to the development of procedures for the accurate and efficient maintenance of student records, updating addresses, phone numbers, name changes, major or degree changes, and emergency contact information in a computerized student information system.

-4. Maintains accurate academic records which are in compliance with University policies by processing each semester’s grading cycle, grade changes, course appeals, course waivers, graduation appeals and academic renewals, recalculating GPA’s, verifying the computerized conversion of academic information, and providing transcripts and enrollment verification to students, institutions or companies in a timely manner as requested.
+4. Maintains accurate academic records which are in compliance with University policies by processing each semester’s grading cycle, grade changes, and academic renewals, recalculating GPA’s, verifying the computerized conversion of academic information, and providing transcripts and enrollment verification to students, institutions or companies in a timely manner as requested.

-5. Provides information and support to students by reviewing student academic history, evaluating eligibility for graduation, communicating graduation degree requirements and/or deficiencies to students, recommending solutions to meet graduation requirements, compiling the final commencement list of students meeting graduation requirements, ordering diplomas, and assisting in Missouri State University-West Plains commencement exercises.
+5. Provides information and support to students by reviewing student academic history and assisting in Missouri State University-West Plains commencement exercises.

 6. Supports the department and students by greeting students, faculty, employees, and visitors, directing them to the appropriate offices or persons, providing phone assistance to students registering online, as well as responding to routine inquiries, taking messages, routing calls, and printing schedules.

-7. Performs records management of a complex filing system by receiving, sorting and distributing office files and documents for filing in an established alphabetical, chronological, and/or numerical filing system, creating files and records as necessary, updating files and records through purging and preparing new files or records, and retrieving files and documents as needed.
+7. Performs records management of a complex filing system by receiving, sorting and distributing office files and documents, updating files and records, and purging documents as needed.

 8. Provides required or requested information and/or data for reports or records by researching departmental files and electronic records, retrieving data from a computerized student information system, running computerized reports, compiling and/or tabulating statistics, and presenting the information in a useable and understandable format.